nsoybean/launch-feed/notes.md

 Quick pitch: i'm building LaunchFeed where builders launch their projects + share ongoing updates (not just a one-time launch).

-Would love your feedback: launchfeed.vercel.app
+Would love your feedback: launchfeed.app

 Super early, but 30 builders already on waitlist.
 ```